slyval/guidelines/SAP Commerce/Commerce Conventions.md

 	- Application Server - Customers might wish to use alternative application servers and where that is the case, the same should be used in local environments to help make troubleshooting easier as, in some cases, debugging may not be allowed in the development runtime system.

 #### Solution Bootstraping
 A decision on whether to bootstrap the solution from and accelerator or to create a different structure should be made based on the requirements.
-An accelerator is used when there is one provided by SAP and the solution to be implemented is aligned to t
+An accelerator is used when there is one provided by SAP and the solution to be implemented is aligned to the accelerator.
+An example is a B2B Accelerator provided for B2B solutions.

+For any of the accelerators,  a module is provided that will help bootstrap the project.
+Therefore, the
 - A development configuration must be used that will generate the **config** folder
 - When doing a B2C or B2B solution with a webshop or storefront:
 	- The initial generation of the projects artifacts must be done through the corresponding recipe or must be manually generated using the ***modulegen*** ant task